 Call: see general PGY3 call section above

-Location/Focus: The geriatric psychiatry rotation consists of experiences both at OHSU and at the Portland VA Medical Center.
-The goals of the rotation are to expose residents to a wide variety of work with the geriatric population needing psychiatric care.
-This has included general psychiatric evaluation and care for elderly patients with long-standing psychiatric disorders such as schizophrenia or depression.
+Location/Focus: The goals of the geriatric psychiatry rotation include resident exposure to a wide variety of work in caring for a geriatric population needing psychiatric care.
+This experience may include general psychiatric evaluation and care for elderly patients with long-standing psychiatric disorders such as schizophrenia or depression.
 It has also included work with elderly patients with psychiatric sequelae of dementia, stroke, or other brain injury or degeneration.
 Some residents get exposure to care for elderly patients in residential nursing facilities or in-home settings.
 The rotation is unique among residency rotations, as it provides in-depth exposure to Electroconvulsive Therapy, during which residents perform initial ECT clinical evaluations and follow-up for a wide array of patients, and assist in the treatment itself.

 Supervision: on-site daily supervision